How to speak your mind confidently

 2. Minimise the dangers of speaking your mind by learning how to do it skillfully

 Take opportunities to be coached in communication skills such as networking, presentation skills, conflict management, selling, relationship skills and negotiating.
-That person I mentioned who got the 13% pay rise also got a merit rise and a promotion to a management role the more skilful she became at communicating.
+That person who got the 13% pay rise?
+Due to the increasing skill in communicating her thoughts and ideas, they also received a merit raise and a promotion to a more managerial role, with more responsibility.

 3. Preparation is key

 People who have more confidence to speak up often prepare what they’re going to say.
 It’s more difficult to trust ourselves to speak our minds if we’re angry, stressed, nervous or just haven’t thought it through.

 By taking the time to prepare what you’re going to say, you can take a step back, see things from many perspectives and think of the most compelling arguments and ideas - as well as persuasive communication styles.